GiulioRossetti94/PyBondLab/README.md

 # PyBondLab
 PyBondLab is a Python module designed for portfolio sorting and other tools tailored for empirical asset pricing research, with a particular focus on corporate bonds.
+It is part of the [Open Source Bond Asset Pricing project](https://openbondassetpricing.com/).

 ## Overview
 PyBondLab provides tools for computing and evaluating investment strategies.
 It features look-ahead bias free data cleaning procedures to ensure the integrity and reliability of empirical results.